cpaxton/virgil/docs/discord.md

 ![Redirects](images/oauth2_redirects.png)

 Then make sure the bot has the correct permissions.
 You'll need `guild`, `messages.read`, and `bot` permissions at a minimum.
-Then, choose a redict URL (the one you just entered above), and add the correct Bot permissions as well.
+Then, choose a redirect URL (the one you just entered above), and add the correct Bot permissions as well.

 The bot permissions need to include sending files and messages.